 Pointz Castle to Newgale

 Alternatively, there’s always the option to kickstart your walk with the sweet creamy goodness at Pointz Castle and continue along the path to Newgale.
 This is a 2-mile stroll, ending at beautiful Newgale beach.
-Begin with ice cream, and end with a pint at The Duke of Edinburgh, you’re on holiday after all!
+Begin with ice cream, and end with a coffee at The Sands Cafe.